venkatrajm815/NetworkCompression/README.md

 ## How to Run

 First, the JSON files must be properly edited.
 The JSON file contains configuration information for the network.
 Most specifically, the IP address must be set to the ip of the host vm.
-There are also two places in the code where the IP address is hardcoded in.

 Then, compile using the following commnds: